sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 [Download you own form here](/docs/dokumenter_sok.docx).

 ::: tip Tips
-It is a good idea to save your search history when you have finished a search in a database, so that you can fetch it at a later stage and possibly rerun the search.
-The search history is the best documentation of your search.
+It is a good idea to save your search history when you have finished a search in a database, so that you can fetch it at a later stage, and possibly rerun the search.
+Also, the search history is the best documentation of your search.
 Remember to note down which databases you have searched in.
 :::